Tullamore Harriers Quinlan Cup Half Marathon

 Anyone wishing to walk rather than run can do so but you should make yourself known to the race official.
 Walkers are to begin at the earlier time of 9.45am so that they will be able to complete the route while the course is still open.
 The start time and race numbers of the walkers will be noted and your time will be recorded on the official results.
 Walkers should note that the water stations and marshals will not be in place at that time.
-A member of Tullamore Harriers will escort the walkers but they should familiarise themselves with the course before they begin.
+There will be road signs at each junction on the course but walkers should familiarise themselves with the course before they begin.
 Route Map

 There will be ample free parking available in the grounds of the Tullamore Harriers Stadium.